ajeyln/python_learn_forever/database/README.md

 I have used SQLITE3 for the CRUD operations<br />

 In this folder, you will find three files
-1. querry.txt - In this file, you can find various qurries.
+1. query.txt - In this file, you can find various qurries.
 Based on the quries, I have created Database and done CRUD operation on it. <br >
 2. School.db - It is database, which I have created, to perform CRUD operation on it.
 3. school_bkp.db - It is backup database, which I have created during CRUD Operation.